gr1d-init/gr1d-init/README.md

-Hi 👋 My name is Qi Sheng
+Hi
 =========================

-Engineering Student
+Student
 -------------------

-I am pursuing my career in computer engineering
+I am pursuing my career in engineering

-* 🌍  I'm based in Malaysia
 * 🖥️  See my portfolio at [MyPortfolio](http://myapp.com)
 * ✉️  You can contact me at [qisheng220a@gmail.com](mailto:qisheng220a@gmail.com)
 * 🚀  I'm currently working on [MyApp](http://myapp.com)